Mark-MDO47/expts_grove_vision_ai_v2/README.md

 In the Model Export section we will use tools from the SSCMA open-source project.

-NOTE: Due to the size limitation, currently both XIAO ESP32S3 and Grove Vision AI V2 only support int8 format models.
+NOTE: Due to the size limitation, currently both XIAO ESP32S3 and Grove Vision-AI V2 only support int8 format models.

 NOTE: here is the start of SEEED Studio docs on how to do this:
 - https://wiki.seeedstudio.com/grove_vision_ai_v2_sscma/